 Because of God’s relationship with Abram, monotheism would be recognized as uniquely distinct from the cultural norm.

 Abram traveled from Ur as far as Haran on the border of modern day Syria and Iraq bringing his wife, father, nephew and household with him.
-While the Bible is silent concerning their layover in Haran, we are told that when Abram’s father Terah died there, God reiterated His call reaffirming a unique relationship with Abram.
+While the Bible is silent concerning their layover in Haran, we are told that when Abram’s father Terah died there, God reiterated His call reaffirming a unique relationship with the patriarch of Israel.

-It wasn’t an RV trip to Florida.
-This was adventure camping; and, they would be doing it for the rest of their lives.
+What lay before Abram and Sarai was no road trip to the Grand Canyon with intermittent stops at KOA.
+They embraced a nomadic lifestyle and would be doing it for the rest of their lives.
 Abram willingly exchanged everything of his former life for the incomprehensible blessings inherent in God’s call.

 “I will make you a great nation; I will bless you and make your name great; and you shall be a blessing.
 I will bless those who bless you, and I will curse him who curses you; and in you all the families of the earth shall be blessed (Gen. 12:2-3).

 In addition to the promise of receiving a beautiful new land, God promised progeny that would grow to become a great a nation.
-Although average lifespans are documented to have been somewhat longer in the post-antediluvian world, this was none-the-less an amazing statement considering Abram’s age of 75 years at the time and no children.
-Sarai who was 10 years younger was not only barren, but also considered past childbearing age.
-Only a miracle could bring this promise to fulfillment.
+Although average lifespans are documented to have been somewhat longer in the postdiluvian world, this was none-the-less an amazing statement considering Abram’s age of 75 years at the time and no children.
+Sarai who was 10 years younger was barren and also considered past childbearing age.
+Only a miracle could bring God’s promise to fulfillment.

-Not only did God promise wealth to Abram, but also a name of renown.
-God’s pledge assured Abram widespread influence beyond the scope of his immediate family that would span national boundaries and successive generations to the present day.
+Not only did God assure wealth, but also a name of renown.
+God’s pledge guaranteed Abram widespread influence beyond the scope of his immediate family that would span national boundaries and successive generations to the present day.

 The previous three blessings culminate in God’s affirmation, “And you shall be a blessing” (v.
 2).
 Bible scholars indicate that this statement is an imperative or command: Abram was obliged to benefit those around him.
 The previous promises of a nation and prosperity would enable Abram to be the blessing God intended.